-- A. Site inspection is required for all new installations, construction activities, removal and/or modifications to existing facilities. - B. For longitudinal occupancy of NS property, a site inspection along the proposed wireline route may be required before final design plans are prepared.
-When a site inspection is required, the applicant and/or his engineer must meet with representatives of NS to view the entire length of the proposed occupancy. - C. Prior to the site inspection the applicant must submit the following information through the application portal: - (1) A plan view of the proposed route showing all tracks, both NS property lines and all other facilities located on the property.
+- A. For longitudinal occupancy of NS property, a site inspection along the proposed wireline route may be required before final design plans are prepared.
+When a site inspection is required, the applicant and/or his engineer must meet with representatives of NS to view the entire length of the proposed occupancy. - B. Prior to the site inspection the applicant must submit the following information through the application portal: - (1) A plan view of the proposed route showing all tracks, both NS property lines and all other facilities located on the property.
 The distance from the proposed wireline to the adjacent track and to the property lines must be shown. - (2) Typical cross sections along the proposed route.
-(See Plate IX) - D. See Section 2.0 for further details.
+(See Plate IX) - C. Site inspections for wire crossings are not required unless, in the opinion of NS, the size and location of the facility warrant an inspection. - D. See Section 2.4 for further details.